rayhog/aviator-jekyll-template/_api/sw_release1.6.md

   &nbsp;

   <br>
-  The following diagaram shows the nodes, attributes, and relationships that feature in the query example.
+  The following diagram shows the nodes, attributes, and relationships that feature in the query example.
   <br>
   ![API Image](/images/sw_rel_to_ver.png){:class="img-responsive"} <br>